Loans

 Federal Direct Unsubsidized Loan

 Graduate students who file a FAFSA and enroll at least half time may qualify for a Direct Unsubsidized Loan, a long-term, low-interest loan.
-The interest rates for Direct Unsubsidized Loans first disbursed on or after July 1, 2023 and before July 1, 2024 is fixed at 7.05%.
+The interest rates for Direct Unsubsidized Loans first disbursed on or after July 1, 2025 and before July 1, 2026 is fixed at 7.94%.
+A loan fee of 1.057% is deducted from the gross loan amount before any loan proceeds are sent to Xavier University.
 Loan repayment begins six months after the borrower ceases to be enrolled at least half time.

 First-time borrowers must complete two requirements to accept the unsubsidized loan.
 Entrance Counseling provides information on the rights and responsibilities of the student borrower.
 The Master Promissory Note (MPN), or loan agreement, is the student's legal promise to repay the loan money borrowed.
 Both items will be completed at StudentAid.gov.